Patience Worth: The appearance of Patience Worth

-After the death of her husband John Curran on June 1, 1922 who kept meticulous records of the Patience Worth sessions, the record of the Patience Worth sessions became episodic and fragmentary, with long gaps of time unaccounted for.
+John Curran, who kept meticulous records of the Patience Worth sessions, died on June 1, 1922.
+After his death, the record of the Patience Worth sessions became episodic and fragmentary, with long gaps of time unaccounted for.
 Pearl was pregnant with her first child which was born six months after her husband's death.
-Pearl now had a family of four to support by herself and her financial situation so bleak that Herman Behr, a devoted friend, sent money to Mrs. Curran and announced that he would continue to do so as long as she needed it.
-Mr. Behr provided Mrs. Curran with an income of $400 a month for a number of years.
-Mrs Curran then entered the lecture circuit to make some money to support her family.
-A few months later, her mother Mrs. Mary Pollard died.
-The sessions with Patience Worth still continued regularly at Mrs. Curran's home.
-Mrs. Curran's financial situation continued to be bleak.
+Pearl now had a family of four to support by herself and her financial situation so bleak that Herman Behr, a devoted friend, sent money to Curran and announced that he would continue to do so as long as she needed it.
+Behr provided Curran with an income of $400 a month for a number of years.
+Curran then entered the lecture circuit to make some money to support her family.
+A few months later, her mother Mary Pollard died.
+The sessions with Patience Worth still continued regularly at Curran's home.
+Curran's financial situation continued to be bleak.
 She married two more times, but both marriages were short-lived.
-In the summer of 1930, Mrs. Curran left St. Louis for good and moved to California to live with an old friend Mrs. Alexander Bailey "Dotsie" Smith in the Los Angeles area.
+In the summer of 1930, Curran left St. Louis for good and moved to California to live with an old friend Alexander Bailey "Dotsie" Smith in the Los Angeles area.
 Patience was kept busy at the sessions, as always, by requests for her comments on major topics of the day and other issues.
 She continued to communicate through Pearl until November 25, 1937, when she gave her final communication.
 Pearl had apparently received a prior communication from Patience that she (Pearl) was going to die as Pearl told Dotsie Smith "Oh Dotsie, Patience has just shown me the end of the road and you will have to carry on as best you can."
 Even though Pearl had not been in ill health, she developed pneumonia late in November and died on December 3, 1937.